 Benchmarks often fall into two categories – those set to measure performance against the competition and those set to measure an organization’s own year-over-year performance.
 While both categories are important, benchmarking against oneself often provides the most concrete metrics.
-Why, you may ask?
+Why you may ask?
 Because you don’t necessarily know all of the ins and outs of how your competitors are powering their marketing efforts.
 And, without that invaluable context, it is hard to evaluate if the benchmarks you have set are realistic.

-For example, you may have set the goal of using an integrated marketing campaign to increase referrals by 20-percent during the next 12-months, in turn taking 2-percent market share away from the competition.
+For example, you may have set the goal of using an integrated marketing campaign to increase referrals by 20-percent during the next 12-months, in turn taking a 2-percent market share away from the competition.
 Your competitor(s), however, may have implemented an incentive-based referral marketing program and may be putting a larger budget (money and/or time) towards the effort.